bytestostring/nkn.ovh/API.md

 ```

 - The keys **average_blockTime** and **average_blocksPerDay** are calculated since the NKN Mainnet launch.
-- The **last_height** key indicates to the higher height of the NKN nodes.
+- The **last_height** key indicates the highest height of the NKN nodes.
-- The **relays** key indicates to summary relays of the NKN nodes value's the key may be high.
+- The **relays** key indicates the summary of NKN nodes' relays.
+The key's value may be high.

 </details>